 - Go to the front page of The Mozilla Developer Network.

-<meta name="description" content="The Mozilla Developer Network (MDN) provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and HTML5 Apps.
-It also documents Mozilla products, like Firefox OS.">
+<meta name="description" content="The MDN Web Docs site provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and progressive web apps.">

-- Now search for "Mozilla Developer Network" in your favorite search engine (We used Yahoo.)
+- Now search for "MDN Web Docs" in your favorite search engine (We used Google.)
 You'll notice the description

 <title>element content used in the search result — definitely worth having!